Sleitnick/Knit/docs/styleguide.md

 -- Return module
 ```

 In other Roblox programming ecosystems, it is usually standard for service refs to come _before_ module requires.
-The reason for the switch here is that imports are always first in just about every other ecosystem, and thus Knit tries to follow the more global standard.
+The reason for the switch here is that imports/includes are always first in just about every other ecosystem.
+The ordering here should be a matter of personal/team preference.

 Example of `MyModule.lua`: